 What is the Ministry Formation program?

-A two-year formation program for Catholic lay men and women with at least a high school education who want to:
+A two-year formation program for any adult Catholics who want to:

 - offer leadership in an area of ministry